-In contrast, spinal cord injuries at levels L1 and down result in flaccid (aka areflexic or lower motor neuron) bowels.
+In contrast, spinal cord injuries at the L1 level and below result in flaccid (aka areflexic or lower motor neuron) bowels.

-They result in loose muscles due to the absence of your anal and bulbocavernosus reflexes.
+Individuals will experience loose bowel muscles due to the absence of their anal and bulbocavernosus reflexes.

-Because the muscles are loose, you’re more prone to accidents.
+Because the muscles are loose, individuals are more prone to accidents.

 Those with flaccid bowels should perform their bowel programs more frequently than those with reflex bowels.